amal4joy/Peg-Solitaire/README.md

 # Peg-Solitaire

-And quick and dirty implementation of Peg Solitaire.
+A quick and dirty implementation of Peg Solitaire.
 Code could be vastly improved.